KSB Limited pump sets installed under Vidhyak Nidhi Yojna in Kotdwar (Uttarakhand) | www.lokmattimes.com

 KSB Limited pump sets installed under Vidhyak Nidhi Yojna in Kotdwar (Uttarakhand)

-PNN Dehradun (Uttarakhand) [India], September 8: KSB Limited, the leading manufacturer of water pumps installed their pump sets as ...
+Dehradun (UK) [India], September 9: KSB Limited, the leading manufacturer of water pumps installed their pump sets as part ...

 With the aim to provide uninterrupted community water supply to Urban area of Kotdwar and adjoining areas, she along with Uttrakahand Jal Sansthan decided to replace the existing inefficient pump sets with KSB efficient and energy-saving pump sets by utilizing Vidhyak Nidhi fund -2022-23.
 KSB pump sets were purchased from KSB’s Authorised Dealer – Supra Electricals, Dehradun.